-ACADEMIC CALENDAR 2012-2013
+ACADEMIC CALENDAR 2015-2016

-The "deadlines" listed below for application and registration into the University of Guam are recommended timelines that students are encouraged to observe.
-The University will continue to accept applications and process registration for new, first-time and returning students up to the last day of Late Registration.
-However, those applicants must provide complete documentation at the time of application to facilitate acceptance into the University.
+The dates listed below for application and registration into the University of Guam are recommended timelines that students are encouraged to observe.
+The University will continue to accept applications and process registration for new, first-time and returning students up to the last day of Late Registration as space is available.
+However, those applicants must provide complete documentation at the time of application for acceptance into the University.

-FALL 2012 November 21 Deadline for Graduate Students to pass Final July 9 Graduate English Proficiency Exam (GEPE) Oral Examination for Fall 2012. for students who wish to enroll in Graduate School for Fall 2012.
-November 22 Holiday - Thanksgiving Day.
-August 2&3 Fall 2012 - Open Registration Records office, Web Advisor, or any Satellite November 22-24 Thanksgiving Break. location (8:00 a.m 5:00 p.m., Monday - Friday).
-Payment due August 23, 4pm December 6 Deadline to submit approved Thesis or Special Project & Form B to the Office of August 7-10 New Graduate Student Registration Fall 2012.
-Graduate Studies, Sponsored Programs & Research Senior Citizens notify Records Office of Intent to participate in tuition program.
-Deadline To Submit Petition To Withdraw From FALL 2012 Classes - Pick-up and August 10, 13 1 4 Fall 2012 Late Registration (For All Students).
-Register at the Records office, Web Advisor, or any Satellite location (8:00 a.m 5:00 p.m., Monday - Friday). submit form at the Admissions and Records Office by 5pm.
-(One form per class; each form requires individual instructors and advisor signature and approval).
-August 15 Fall 2012 Weekday Classes Begin.
-Last Day of Fall 2012 Classes August 15-21 Fall 2012 Schedule Adjustment - Make schedule adjustment at the Records office, or any Satellite location (8:00 a.m 5:00 p.m., December 10 Final Exams - Fall 2012 Saturday classes.
-Monday - Friday) Cancellation Fee applies.
-December 10-12 Final Exams - Fall 2012 Weekday classes.
-August 18 Fall 2012 Saturday Classes Begin.
-December 3 - 21 Faculty - Online Grade Posting August 21 Last day to register for Course by Conference for FALL 2012.
-Forms available December 14 Fall 2012 Semester Ends. at the Professional and International Programs (PIP) office located in the 2 nd floor of the Computer Center building.
-Final Grades due for Prospective Graduating Students by 5pm Deadline To Withdraw Without Transcript Records Entry For FALL 2012.
-December 16 Fall 2012 Commencement Ceremony.
-August 22 Senior Citizen Tuition Program Registration for Eligible residents (55+).
-Contact# 734- December 17 Grades For All Students Due by 5pm.
-A 2210/11 FALL INTERSESSION 2012 August 23 Payment Deadline for Fall Registration: Final payment for Fall 2012 Registration must December 3-14 Fall 2012 Intersession Registration be received by 4:00pm, August 23, 2012, otherwise, your registration will be cancelled.
-If you are a financial aid recipient or are interested December 17 Fall 2012 Intersession Schedule Adjustment and Late Registration in financial aid, please contact the Financial Aid Office to ensure that all necessary documents December 15 FALL INTERSESSION 2012 BEGINS 0 .
-1 0 are complete before the payment deadlines.
-December 25 Holiday - Christmas Day September 3 October 10 Holiday - Labor Day.
-Last Day for Voluntary Withdrawal from January 1 Holiday - New Year's Day October 10 Fall 2012 Classes With A Grade Of "W".
-January 2 Voluntary Withdrawal deadline for Fall October 17 Deadline for Special Project and Credit by January 2 Intersession 2012 Exam for FALL 2012.
-Forms available at the Professional and International Programs (PIP) office located in the 2 nd floor of the Computer January 9-12 Faculty Evaluations Center building.
-January 12 FALL INTERSESSION 2012 ENDS November 2 Holiday-All Soul's Day.
+FALL 2015 August 5 - 7 & 14-18 FALL 2015 - Open Registration Admissions and Records Office, Web Advisor, or any Satellite location (8:00 a.m 5:00 p.m., Monday - Friday).
+Payment due August 27, 4pm.
+August 11 - 14 New Student Registration for FALL 2015 Senior Citizens notify Records Office of intent to participate in tuition waiver program.
+August 14, 17, & 18 FALL 2015 Late Registration And Schedule Adjustment (For All Students).
+Register at the Admissions and Records office, Web Advisor, or any Satellite location (8:00 a.m 5:00 p.m., Monday - Friday).
+August 19 FALL 2015 Weekday Classes Begin August 19 - 25 FALL 2015 Schedule Adjustment (Drop & Add Courses) - Make schedule adjustment at the Records office, or any Satellite location (8:00 a.m 5:00 p.m., Monday - Friday) Cancellation Fees applies.
+August 22 FALL 2015 Saturday Classes Begin August 25 Last day to register for Course by Conference for FALL 2015.
+Forms available at the Professional and International Programs (PIP) office located in the 2 nd floor of the Computer Center building.
+August 25 Deadline to Withdraw Without Transcript Records Entry for FALL 2015.
+August 26 Senior Citizen Tuition Program Registration for Eligible residents (55+).
+Contact# 734-2210/11 August 27 Payment Deadline for Fall Registration : Final payment for Fall 2015 Registration must be received by 4:00pm, August 27, 2015; otherwise, your registration will be cancelled.
+If you are a financial aid recipient or are interested in financial aid, please contact the Financial Aid Office to ensure that all necessary documents are complete before the payment deadlines.
+September 7 Holiday - Labor Day September 30 Deadline for Application for Degree Completion for Spring 2016 October 7 Last Day for Voluntary Withdrawal from FALL 2015 Classes with a Grade of "W" October 12 Spring 2016 Re-Entry Deadline to Participate in Early Registration October 14 Deadline for Special Project and Credit by Exam for FALL 2015.
+Forms available at the Professional and International Programs (PIP) office located in the 2 nd floor of the Computer Center building.
+November 2 Holiday - All Soul's Day November 3 Spring 2016 Early Registration for Graduate Students (Spring 2016 Early Registration Ends December 4, 2015) November 7 Thesis / Special Project students: Deadline for graduate students to pass oral examination for Fall 2015 November 11 Holiday - Veteran's Day November 17 $The sis \ / \ Special \ Project \ students: \ Deadline \ to \ submit \ approved \ The sis \ / \ Special \ Project, \ Form \ A \ \& \ B \ to \ Graduate \ Studies$ November 26 Holiday - Thanksgiving Day November 26 - 28 Thanksgiving Break December 8 Holiday - Our Lady of Camarin Day December 11 Non-Thesis students: Deadline to submit approved Forms A & B to Graduate Studies